-A legitimate book publishing service in the USA is a production-to-distribution pipeline.
+Legitimate book publishing services in the USA are a production-to-distribution pipeline.
 It must deliver clear, file-ownership deliverables (edits, design files, validated EPUBs, print proofs, metadata), a contract/SOW that protects you, and QA + analytics you can act on.
 Anything else is marketing.
 If a provider can’t prove file ownership, distribution channels, and sample QA reports, walk away.

 Prepared by Estorytellers, a US-focused production partner with 200+ trade/hybrid/self launches, an editorial QA program, and a standardized SOW/QA framework used on every project.
 We build books that meet retailer tolerances and survive audits.